PUB HLTH 7093 - Promoting Health in Individuals and Populations

-Learning & Teaching ModesWeekly three hour seminars will use a mix of short presentation, student discussion in groups and plenary, guest speakers, and practical skill building exercises.
+Learning & Teaching ModesWeekly three hour seminars will use a mix of short presentations, student discussion in groups and guest speakers.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Details will be made available on MyUni.